sailthru/consulconf/README.md

-Use Consulconf to get or set key:value data from namespaces.
+Use Consulconf to get or set key:value data from json files or consul.

-This tool supports the concept of inheritance, where one namespace can inherit one or more keys from another namespace.
+This tool supports the concept of inheritance, where one namespace of key:value pairs can inherit one or more keys from another namespace.
 This is particularly useful if, for instance, you wish to manage environment variables for several applications that may share certain variables in common.

 You don't necessarily need consul to use this tool.